SWC Header

 Listen out too for the laughing call of the green woodpecker (known as a "yaffle") - a fairly regular sound in March - and the drumming of the great spotted woodpecker, which is not as frequently heard as one might expect, given that this is a still a common bird.
 Great spotted woodpeckers also make a chik...chik call which is easy to confuse with one of the calls made by blackbirds.

 Above grassland and arable fields skylarks can be heard twittering – a summer sound that rather seems out of place at this time of year.
-Once the latter part of the month also was filled with the strange cry of a lapwing over bare arable fields, which accompanied their amazing display flight, in which they suddenly tumble downwards - the reason for their name.
+Once the latter part of the month was also filled with the strange cry of a lapwing over bare arable fields, which accompanied their amazing display flight, in which they suddenly tumble downwards - the reason for their name.
 Nowadays you mainly have to go to a nature reserve to see this (try the RSPB reserves at Pulborough Brooks, or Otmoor, near Oxford), though you may just see one in the ordinary countryside.
 In wetland you may hear the startlingly loud outburst of a Cetti's warbler.

 The most exciting March birdsong of all, however, is the rather ponderous three note song of the chiffchaff.
 That is because it is first summer migrant to arrive (in this case from the Mediterranean), and unfailingly signals the start of spring - once it turns up, the weather never goes back to being wintry.
 Typically you hear your first one in the third week of the month, though occasionally before that.